Ricky Kej: Other work

 In 2008 Kej received an advertising award at the One Show Awards, followed by a second advertising award at the Adfest Asia Awards in 2009.
 In 2010, he was nominated for an award at the Cannes Film Festival for his jingle for Nike.
 He was dubbed an "India Rules Artist" by TV channel VH1 in 2013.
 Kej has appeared as a guest judge on many singing reality shows in India.
 Kej is a trustee and founding member of the Majolly Music Trust.
 Their main objectives are to raise the standards of music education in India and to set up a pension fund for old and infirm musicians who are no longer able to make a livelihood from musical performances and recordings.
 In 2020, Kej was shortlisted as a finalist in two categories at the India Australia Business & Community Awards (IABCA).

+In 2018, Kej was named in the "Real Leaders 100 List".
+Real Leaders (a signatory to the United Nations) curates this list of leaders who 'Inspire the Future'.
+He was the only representative from India.
+In May 2018, Kej was honoured by the House of Commons of Canada for "Outstanding Musical and Humanitarian Achievement".

 In 2020, Ricky collaborated with UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP) to release the song "Shine Your Light".
 The song was a collaboration between Indian artists and refugee artists who were persecuted for their love of music.
 The song was performed in four different languages (English, Dari, Farsi, and Pashto) by 24 young refugee musicians living in India, inviting listeners to celebrate humanity, togetherness, and solidarity.